Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 This dataset enables household analyses to be carried out at a local authority level, including details of people in workless households, children in workless households, lone parents and housing tenure.

-- In 2013, Blaenau Gwent and Rhondda Cynon Taf had the largest percentages of workless households in Wales, at 29.9 per cent and 23.9 per cent respectively.
-Monmouthshire (13.1 per cent) and Wrexham (15.1 per cent) had the lowest percentages of workless households.
+- In 2015, Neath Port Talbot and Merthyr Tydfil had the largest percentages of workless households in Wales, at 25.9 per cent and 24.8 per cent respectively.
+Monmouthshire (10.8 per cent) and The Vale of Glamorgan (13.7 per cent) had the lowest percentages of workless households.

-- In 2013, the overall percentage of lone parent families is higher in Wales (8.9 per cent) than in the UK (8.4 per cent).
-Merthyr Tydfil (12.2 per cent) and Neath Port Talbot (11.8 per cent) had the highest percentages of lone parent households.
+- In 2013-15, the overall percentage of lone parent families was higher in Wales (8.9 per cent) than in the UK (8.5 per cent).
+Merthyr Tydfil (12.8 per cent) and Neath Port Talbot (11.3 per cent) had the highest percentages of lone parent households.